gh2o/digitalocean-debian-to-arch/README.md

 * `--archlinux_mirror`
   The Arch Linux mirror from which the bootstrap image and packages should be downloaded.
 Defaults to http://mirrors.kernel.org/archlinux
+* `--extra_packages`
+  Installs any extra packages to the Arch installation.
+To add multiple packages use quotation
+  marks example `--extra_packages "git wget"`
+* `--pacstrap-extra`
+  Installs any extra packages during pacstrap like `base-devel`.
 * `--kernel_package`
   The kernel package to install.
 Defaults to the vanilla `linux` package.
   Other options include `linux-lts` for long term support and `linux-grsec` for